 If your ducklings get stressed, here are some homemade electrolyte recipes from The 104 Homestead.

 If you have other poultry on site, you may need these articles:

 Can I Keep Chicks and Ducklings Together? by The Frugal Chicken

 How to Feed a Mixed Flock by Timber Creek Farm

 If you have the space in your house, garage or barn, a large kiddie pool makes an excellent brooder since it is waterproof.
 Otherwise, I have also used a large plastic tub, and in a pinch even a cardboard box lined with plastic (because it’s gonna get wet!).

 Instead of a heat lamp, which can be a fire danger, I made a brooder heater out of a heating pad.
-I found one without an automatic cutoff, wrapped it in an old hand towel and duck (!) taped it securely at all seams.
+A heating pad without an automatic cutoff, wrapped it in an old hand towel and duct taped it securely at all seams.
 I cut some cardboard the size of the heating pad and bent the ends to make sides large enough so the ducklings could get underneath it.
-I also cut some strips out of the top portion so the heat could radiate down.
+Then, I also cut some strips out of the top portion so the heat could radiate down.